 Our commitment to a low-carbon future and sustaining a new paradigm for energy is based on the use of gas.

 Located in Egyptian territorial waters in the Mediterranean sea, Zohr is the biggest offshore deposit of natural gas in the world.
 Discovered in 2015, it has the potential for gas resources equal to 850bn m3 and 5.5bn barrels of oil equivalent.
 The Zohr field, which came on stream in December 2017, will meet the natural gas needs of Egypt over the decades to come.
 It is one of Eni's seven record projects, in which the common factor is extremely fast development and production.

 The Offshore Cape Three Points (OCTP) project is making an important contribution to energy access in Ghana.
 In May 2017, we brought into production our Integrated Oil & Gas Development Project off the coast of Ghana.
-The work took just two-and-a-half years – three months ahead of plan and setting a time-to-market record.
-Back in January 2015, we signed an agreement with the Ghanaian authorities for the development of an integrated oil and gas project to provide the energy necessary to power the country’s economic growth – including the development of gas fields, whose product would be destined entirely for the domestic market.
+The work took just two-and-a-half years and was completed three months ahead of schedule.
+A time-to-market record.
+Back in January 2015, we signed an agreement with the Ghanaian authorities for the development of this integrated oil and gas project to provide the energy necessary to power the country’s economic growth – including the development of gas fields, whose product would be destined entirely for the domestic market.
 In 2018, we expect to begin producing gas from our Offshore Cape Three Points (OCTP) development, which will supply domestically produced gas to Ghana's power stations for at least 15 years, meeting energy demands in the urban and rural areas where it is most needed.

 Inserisci l’indirizzo email con il quale ti sei registrato all'area riservata.
 Riceverai all'indirizzo indicato la nuova password, che ti consigliamo di aggiornare dopo il primo accesso.

 La nuova password è stata inviata alla mail indicata.